Bradleycorn/ngc-demo/README.md

 The build command will execute `ngc` to compile the source code.
-After the build is complete, you can inspect the output in the `build/` folder, specifically the `build/my.service.js` file, to see that it's compiled output is not correct.
+After the build is complete, you can inspect the output in the `build/` folder, specifically the `build/my.service.js` file, to see that it's compiled output is as described above.